rooftopcellist/chatbot-template/README.md

 - **Meeting Notes and Decisions**: Important decisions and their context
 - **Knowledge Base Articles**: How-to guides and explanations of complex topics
 - **Team Wikis**: Team structure, responsibilities, and contact information
+- **Common Slack Questions**: Questions that are frequently asked in Slack channels

 ### Adding Documents